 February 28-March 7, 2015

 Tropical Adventures in Education will be leading students and student leaders from Villanova University on this yearly service learning trip to Mastatal.
 They will be working on community projects in the surrounding communities.
 For more information, please contact Robert Tournay.

 SUNY ESF Ecological Engineering - RM and SUNY ESF

 This class from SUNY ESF will focus on Ecological Engineering with a focus on sustainability.
 More information to come soon.
 In the meantime if you'd like more information, please contact Tim O'Hara.

-PV in the Developing World - Ian Woofenden
+Solar Electricity for the Developing World - Ian Woofenden

 March 21-March 28, 2015

 $1,285, includes program, all meals, dorm lodging, and in-country transportation